Bored with your usual activities in the city? Explore these islands around Hong Kong for something a little different.

-From work to happy hours, boozy brunches and yoga classes, the hectic city life can be overwhelming sometimes, but we know it’s not always possible to take the time off.
-Luckily, we live in a region with over 250 outlying islands, where escaping the city for a short day trip on the weekend has always been so easy.
-Whether you’re planning to go on a picnic, play at the beach, or go on an adventurous hike, make the most of Hong Kong’s beautiful nature by exploring the islands around Hong Kong.
-Now just hop on a ferry and you’re ready for a fantastic island getaway!
+From work to happy hours, boozy brunches, and yoga classes, the hectic city life can be overwhelming sometimes, and we know it’s not always possible to take time off.
+Luckily, we live in a region with over 250 outlying islands, where escaping the city for a short day trip on the weekend has always been pretty easy.
+So, whether you’re planning to go on a picnic, play at the beach, or challenge yourself to an adventurous hike, make the most of Hong Kong’s beautiful nature by exploring the islands around Hong Kong.
+Just hop on a ferry and you’re ready for a fantastic island getaway!

 Explore the islands around Hong Kong